srbaird/mc-var-spark/README.md

 ___

-Example input data files may be found [here](https://github.com/srbaird/mc-var-spark-resources/tree/master/data).
+Example input data files may be found [here](https://github.com/srbaird/mc-var-spark-resources/tree/master/data) and the R scripts to format the data are [here](https://github.com/srbaird/mc-var-spark-resources/tree/master/r-analysis).